faizan-m/faizan-m.github.io/projects.md

 ## Simple Robotics
 ### (LabVIEW, Lego Mindstorms, Robot Design)

 I took the Simple Robotics class during my first semester freshman year.
-The class focused primarily on the creative process behind building robots.
+In my experience, the class focused primarily on the overall creative design process behind building robots rather than rabbit-hole down a specific aspect of robotics.
 We built lots of fun, little robots every week and it was a very unique and insightful experience.
-This is an animatronic Jack Sparrow that yells at you if you take his candy:
+Here, for example, is an animatronic Jack Sparrow that yells at you if you take his candy:
 <div>{%- include extensions/youtube.html id='r5JbENtdH3c' -%}</div>

 And this is me as a sassy, robot-wielding magician: